-VDI allows for businesses to control who has access to certain applications and programs.
+VDI allows businesses to control who has access to certain applications and programs.
 When your employee logs on, they can see their assigned applications and workstations.
-This minimizes excess processing for applications they don’t need, and controls access to company resources.
+This minimizes excess processing for applications they don’t need and controls access to company resources.

 Virtual Desktop Infrastructure is helpful when it comes to fighting off phishing attacks.
 Instead of having to install programming on each individual desktop computer, IT services can roll out the programming automatically through the virtual centralization of technology.

 There are implementation costs that come with the transition to Desktop As a Service from your physical systems.

 However, for larger firms (think 80+ employees), making the switch makes a ton of sense.
 If you’re a smaller company, you’ll have to do more scrutinizing cost-benefit analysis to see if this is truly right for you.

 - Ease of use and management